opentechcommunity/open-geolens-research-notes/5_amenities_collision.md

 \- The road network may result in varying proximity even for the same density.
 For higher the distance lower is the proximity hence inversely proportional to distance (1/d, where d stands for distance)

 \- The variability of amenities is a multiplication factor of the effect.
 However, supportive amenities is a good indicator and others are not.
-Average sum of count of supportive amenities deducted by average sum of count of non supportive amenities.
-(Sum(f1/n1+f2/n2+...)-Sum(fo1/no1+fo2/no2+...))
-This value can be either positive or negative.
+Average sum of count of supportive amenities deducted by average sum of count of non supportive amenities. [(Sum(i1xf1+i2xf2+...)/n-Sum(ixfo1+ixfo2+...)/no) where i is the impact factor, f is the count of a factor and n is the total count of the factor] This value can be either positive or negative.
 This value can be a relatively larger number, hence using the ratio of the value to standard value(described below section) will make the calculation better. (value/standard\_value)

 So, the formula will be D<sup>2</sup>/d x (value/standard\_value)